 Smart tattoos and other unique chips could help with identification and location.

 Digital tattoos not only look cool but can perform useful tasks, like unlocking a car, entering mobile phone codes with a finger point or tracking body-processes.
 (Klaus Schwab, The Fourth Industrial Revolution, World Economic Forum, 2016)

 In the article “Thousands of Swedish people are swapping ID cards for microchips” (that was published by World Economic Forum in 2018) the founder of Swedish biohacking group Bionyfiken, Hannes Sjöblad, said:

 Who wants to carry a clumsy smartphone or smartwatch when you can have it in your fingernail?
 I think that is the direction where it is heading.
 (Hannes Sjöblad, Bionyfiken)

-Early start-ups like Swedish Biohax International have done RFID-implants in humans since 2014 and Danish firm Bichip have developed an chip that can be connected to the Internet and has a unique ID for general identification.
-It can also be used as a Payment System “integrateable with cryptocurrency wallets”.
+Early start-ups like Swedish Biohax International have offered RFID-implants in humans since 2014 and Danish firm Bichip have developed a chip that can be connected to the Internet and has a unique ID for general identification.

 BiChip is the First and the Only Distance readable Human Microchip with Internet Connectivity.
 Bichip has a unique ID for general identification, and can store your Medical data, Driver license and Passport.
 It can also be used as an alternative Payment System integratable with cryptocurrency wallets.
 (Bichip.com)